scalyr/helm-scalyr/README.md

 cluster.
 It supports installing the agent with all features required to support a Kubernetes cluster monitoring.
 Additionally, it can deploy Scalyr agents which monitor other parts of the infrastructure (for example a hosted database service etc.).

+## Installation

+Use

+    helm install <name of release> scalyr-agent --repo https://dodevops.io/helm-scalyr

+to install this chart.

 ## Configuration